davidearl/jcomma/README.md

 The values entered into the form are turned into a JSON object.
 This can be [saved to a file](#hsavesettings).

 When used from the [API](#huseapi), as a [library](#huselibrary), or in a [shell command](#huseshell), the specification is supplied in this structured form.
+(Yes, I know JSON can't really have comments like this).

     {
-        outputFormat: "json", # csv, html, xlsx, xml
-        outputStyle: "pretty", # for json
+        "outputFormat": "json", # csv, html, xlsx, xml "outputStyle": "pretty", # for json
-        outputBulkElastic: "true", # for json, any non empty value
-        outputName: "whatever", # filename, also used to name elements where needed by format
-        outputTo: "inline", # or "attachment", or when used as a library, "string"
-        outputEncoding: "UTF-8", # or "Windows", for CSV files only (the others are fixed by the file format)
-        outXMLElements: "true", # <x><k>v</k>...</x> rather than <x k="v" ...></x>
+        "outputBulkElastic": "true", # for json, any non empty value "outputName": "whatever", # filename, also used to name elements where needed by format "outputTo": "inline", # or "attachment", or when used as a library, "string" "outputEncoding": "UTF-8", # or "Windows-1251".
+For CSV files only (the others are fixed by the file format) "outXMLElements": "true", # <x><k>v</k>...</x> rather than <x k="v" ...></x>
-        encoding: "UTF-8",
+        "encoding": "UTF-8",
-        headerRows: 8,
+        "headerRows": 8,
-        rowCount: N, # default 1
+        "rowCount": 1, # default 1
-        ignoreRows: [ # one or more of these (row ignored if any are true):
+        "ignoreRows": [ # one or more of these (row ignored if any is true):
-            {item: "column", name: "A", condition: "...", value: V}, # conditions as before {item: "field", name: "name", condition: "...", value: V}, ...
+            {"item": "column", "name": "A", "condition": "...", "value": "..."}, # conditions as before {"item": "field", "name": "name", "condition": "...", "value": "..."}, ...
         ],
-        records: [
+        "records": [
             {
-                fields: [
+                "fields": [
-                    {   name: "...",
+                    {   "name": "...",
-                        comprising: [
+                        "comprising": [
-                            {item: "column",
+                            {"item": "column",
-                            column: "A",
+                             "column": "A",
-                            rowOffset: N # optional, N=0 by default, otherwise from row relative to current from the N specified for the record in rowCount
+                             "rowOffset": 0 # optional, N=0 by default, otherwise from row relative to current from the N specified for the record in rowCount
                             },
-                            {item: "text", text: "whatever"},
+                            {"item": "text", "text": "whatever"},
                             ...
                         ],
-                        options: [ # any of the following, evaluated in turn:
+                        "options": [ # any of the following, evaluated in turn:
-                            {item: "ignoreCurrency", currencies: "pound-sign etc"},
+                            {"item": "ignoreCurrency", "currencies": "pound-sign etc"},
-                            {item: "bookkeepersNegative"}, # (123) or 123- => -123
+                            {"item": "bookkeepersNegative"}, # (123) or 123- => -123
-                            {item: "trim"}, # trim surrounding white space {item: "replaceString", matches: "string", output: "substitution"},
+                            {"item": "trim"}, # trim surrounding white space {"item": "replaceString", "matches": "string", "output": "substitution"},
-                            {item: "replaceRegExp", matches: "regexp", output: "stringwithdollarsubstitutions"},
+                            {"item": "replaceRegExp", "matches": "regexp", "output": "stringwithdollarsubstitutions"},
-                            {item: "convertToNumber", errorOnType: true, negate: true}, # any non blank value ok for options {item: "convertToDate", errorOnType: true, dateFormatUS: true, dateFormatTime: true}, {item: "convertToCustomDate", errorOnType: true, dateFormatUS: true, dateFormatStyle: "j M Y"}, # per PHP date function
+                            {"item": "convertToNumber", "errorOnType": true, "negate": true}, # any non blank value ok for options
+                            {"item": "convertToDate", "errorOnType": true, "dateFormatUS": true, "dateFormatTime": true}, {"item": "convertToCustomDate", "errorOnType": true, "dateFormatUS": true, "dateFormatStyle": "j M Y"}, # per PHP date function
-                            {item: "omitIf", condition: "match", value: V},
+                            {"item": "omitIf", "condition": "match", "value": "..."},
-                            {item: "errorOnValue", condition: "match", value: V} # match, eq etc, blank, white, nonNumeric ]
+                            {"item": "errorOnValue", "condition": "match", "value": "..."} # match, eq etc, blank, white, nonNumeric
+                        ]
                     } ,
                     ... # more fields
                 ],
-                unless: [ # generate record from row unless condition is true { field: "name", condition: "eq", value: V}, ... # more 'unless' conditions, record discarded if any is true ]
+                "unless": [ # generate record from row unless condition is true { "field": "name", "condition": "eq", "value": "..."}, ... # more 'unless' conditions, record discarded if any is true ]
-            }
+            },
             ... # more records (occasionally)
         ]
     }

+(#hinstallation)
 ## Installation

 Requires PHP >= 5.4.
 Does not work on older browsers (it's using a recent version of jQuery).